galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >
 > 1. **HISAT2** :wrench:: Run `HISAT2` to align one collection of trimmed reads to reference rRNA sequences with the following parameters:
 >    - **Single end or paired reads?**: Individual unpaired reads
->    - **Reads**: Select "Dataset collection" and choose one collection of trimmed FASTQ files
+>    - **Reads**: Select "Dataset collection" and choose control RNAi collection of trimmed FASTQ files
 >    - **Source for the reference genome to align against**: Use a genome from history
 >    - **Select the reference genome**: Dmel_rRNA_sequences.fa
 >    - **Spliced alignment parameters**: Specify spliced alignment parameters